MariamFarman/Modulated-SubGraph-Finder/README.md

 This is the text file showing if any or all the (extended/unextended) subpaths merge with each other or not.

+### Final Output

+This output file gives details about the genes found in the sub-modules.
+It shows all the possible sources and sinks for each sub-modules indentified and the interaction genes of each gene in the sub-module and its corresponding P-value.

 ## Built With